msid2b/SDS-Sigma-Emulator/Sigma-Code/Readme.md

-This directory contains various source code for CPV.
+This directory contains various source code for programs that run on CP-V.